AndriBaal/rogue_like/README.md

 # Rogue Like

 ## Optimization

-- [ ] Only show & update rooms when visible on screen
+- [ ] ?Only show & update rooms when visible on screen

 ## BUGS

 - [x] Teleport through walls & objects
 - [ ] ?Camera does not center correctly when starting a game becuase of the popup
 - [x] When you load a game the menu points in the inventory are stacked and not deserialized properly